The median annual wage

 Scholarship Available Now

-Online and On-Campus Classes
+Online And On-Campus Classes

-Committed Career Services Team
+Committed Career Service Team

 Northwest’s student-centered philosophy means that you come first in our Medical Assistant School in Las Vegas.

 Northwest offers day, night, and weekend classes to accommodate your work and family schedule.